In cases where you’d like money back from a freelancer, you can request a refund through Upwork within 180 days of the payment.

 If the freelancer refuses your refund request or does not reply

 If the freelancer declines to give a refund or you don’t hear back at all, you may still be able to dispute the charges.
 Timing is important here, however.
 You must file any dispute by Friday after a billing week closes.
 For example, you receive the week’s invoice on Monday at noon UTC.
 You have from then until Friday at midnight UTC to review those hours and file a dispute, if needed.
 Click here to learn more about filing an hourly dispute.

 This means you can only dispute the current invoice, not past invoices.
 If you miss this window, you and your freelancer should work together to resolve any issues and possibly discuss your refund request.
 If you are unable to reach an agreement please reach out to Support.
 Mediation assistance is available within 30 days of the last payment on your contract.

-Fixed-price contracts are paid as work is submitted and approved If you need to close a job with funds remaining in escrow, you may file an escrow dispute for their return.
+Fixed-price contracts are paid as work is submitted and approved.
+If you need to close a job with funds remaining in escrow, you may request an escrow refund.
 Dispute assistance is available if the last payment on a Fixed Price contract was within the previous 30 days or as long as funds are held in escrow.
-Please contact support to request assistance if you and your freelancer cannot reach an agreement and the contract falls within this criteria.

 You may review or update mediation cases by logging into your Upwork account and going to the Dispute Center